 The awards are skewed in favour of the films the Academy wants to promote, that have been released at the right time, and have had the right kind of “buzz” created around them.
 To win, the makers of a film have to take the right people out to dinner and campaign properly around Hollywood.
 It’s about as good-a way of finding the best films as Eurovision is of finding the best song.
 And if it’s true that one film really can have the best director, writer, actors, sound editors, makeup artists, special effects and music, they should probably be sharing the talent around not hogging all the best people.

 Meryl Streep is great, don’t get me wrong, but has she really done one of the best five movie performances in the world in eighteen separate years?
 Probably not.
-Hundreds, if not thousands, of films are made every year.
+Thousands of films are made every year.
 More likely that the Academy looks at her films because of her reputation, caused, in part, by their own history of rewarding her.

-The fact that the sound or acting in a film is the most obvious doesn’t make it the best.
+And the fact that the sound or acting in a film is the most obvious doesn’t make it the best.
 Hundreds of people are expertly portraying characters, writing music, editing and doing special effects in a way that most people won’t even notice.
 Is the film where you come out thinking “the music in that was great” the best?
-Or is the soundtrack written by a composer who knows how to hold back and not let it impose on the story better?
+Or the soundtrack you don’t notice but is equally effective?

 So don’t pay attention to the Oscars this year.
 Don’t concern yourself with who is winning and who they’re wearing.
 Instead of fawning over those false idols of high society, why not watch a film?
 Maybe something that never got nominated.
 You never know, you might just be pleasantly surprised.